Rome Metro: Roma–Giardinetti

 Officially termed a railway, the Roma–Giardinetti line is a narrow gauge tram which connects Laziali (a smaller, local train station some 800 metres east of Termini's main concourse) with Giardinetti, just past the Grande Raccordo Anulare (GRA) – Rome's orbital motorway.
 The line originally ran to Frosinone some 137 km from Rome, but has been gradually reduced in length, when the section from Giardinetti to Pantano, which will become a permanent part of Line C, was taken out of service.
 Most recently also the part from Centocelle to Giardinetti was reduced.

 As regards future projects, the transformation of the line into a modern light rail line is planned, with an extension planned to the Tor Vergata area.
 The new light rail system will be called "line G" with respect to the metro network and line 11 with respect to the tram network.
-The work, after a long bureaucratic process, has been commissioned and financed, the line is expected to close during 2026 in order to begin work.
+The work, after a long bureaucratic process, has been commissioned and financed; the line is expected to close during 2026 in order for work to begin.